2011 SHELL SHOW AWARDS

 The Award may be given to a shell club for its shell show no more than once a year.
 It is sent free of charge upon approval of a trophy request.

-Sponsoring clubs are advised to in corporate the above guidelines in their respective shell show rules and have them communicated to all prospective exhibitors.
+Sponsoring clubs are advised to incorporate the above guidelines in their respective shell show rules and have them communicated to all prospective exhibitors.

 All clubs are encouraged to obtain membership in COA.